FAQ

 Fletcher Therapy is not affiliated with any insurance carriers, and we do not bill your insurance.
 If your insurance company offers “Out of Network” mental health coverage, I will be happy to provide you with a superbill to submit for possible reimbursement.
-Give your insurance carrier a call and ask about their Out of Network coverage.
+Give your insurance carrier a call and ask about their Out of Network coverage for mental health services.

 The reasons I am not currently “in-network” with insurance companies are related to your quality of care and confidentiality as a patient.
 In order for insurance to cover your visits, a therapist must diagnose you with a mental health disorder, which becomes a part of your medical record.
 The insurance provider then can access your records, and may determine how many sessions you may receive – even how many minutes long the sessions can be.
 These processes take away your control over your own healthcare, and can result in treatment delays and gaps.
 This prevents me from having the freedom to create what I feel is an appropriate treatment plan for each individual client.